 3. Reasonable Care.
 It is the responsibility of the student and his/her parent(s)/guardian(s) to exercise reasonable care over the technology device at all times.
 This includes, but is not limited to, keeping the device within the assigned/provided case at all times, the duty to secure the technology device in a safe location and to otherwise take reasonable steps to protect the technology device from damage and theft.
-For example, leaving a technology device unsecured in a car can promote theft, and leaving a technology device in a car, even if secured, can lead to damage from temperature extremes.
+For example, leaving a technology device in an unsecured location can promote theft, and leaving a technology device unattended in a car, even if secured, can lead to damage from temperature extremes.
 If a technology device is damaged as a result of the student and/or his/her parent(s)/guardian(s)’s failure to exercise reasonable care, the student and his/her parent(s)/guardian(s) will be responsible for a replacement fee for the technology device.

 The deductible fine amounts are as follows:

-3rd occurrence - $300
+1st occurrence - $75; 2nd occurrence - $150; 3rd occurrence - $300

-iPad Base Price - $499.00
+iPad Base Price $___________

+Permanent Ownership Option.
+The assigned device may be purchased from the District should a student transfer out of the District or graduate as long as all fees/charges are current; students will be assessed a prorated amount as approved by the Board.
+At the end of 8 semesters students will own the device upon graduation, again as long as all fees/charges on his/her account are paid in full.
 When a device is purchased from the District, the ownership of the device will be transferred to the parents/guardians/student.
 Once purchased, the device will no longer be eligible for the District’s insurance coverage or any additional internal support services.

 Technology Device Safety

 3. Supervision off School Grounds.
 The District’s rental of the technology device to the student does not create any duty on the part of the District to provide supervision of the use of the technology device or protection of the student regarding use of the technology device off school grounds or outside of school hours.
-It is the sole responsibility of the parent(s)/guardians(s) to supervise the student use of the technology device when off school grounds or outside of school.
+It is the sole responsibility of the parent(s)/guardian(s) to supervise the student use of the technology device when off school grounds or outside of school.

 No Expectation of Privacy

 2. Passwords.
 The student must provide requesting staff members with all passwords/passcodes to the device and its contained software or applications upon request.
 Failure to provide staff with access to the device may result in lost content due to the resetting process.
 In addition, the student may also be subject to discipline or other consequences if the student is unwilling to provide such access.

 3. District Retention of Records Created by the Device.
 The District may retain any records, including but not limited to electronic communications, such as emails and messages on personal social media accounts, from the technology device that it determines must be retained by law, including public records under the Local Records Act, school student records under the Illinois Student Records Act, and educational records under the Family Educational Rights and Privacy Act.

 1. Non-School Related Uses.
 The technology device is intended for use only by the student for school related/educational purposes.
-The student may engage in non-school-related uses if such uses comply with all District policies and procedures and if such uses do not interfere in any way with the student’s ability to use the technology device for school-related uses.
+The student may engage in non-school related uses if such uses comply with all District policies and procedures and if such uses do not interfere in any way with the student’s ability to use the technology device for school-related uses.

 5. Storage Management.
 Students must maintain sufficient memory to accommodate all school-required content.
 The devices have a finite amount of local storage space available and required school content will take priority over personal content such as photos, videos, music or non-required apps.

-7-180-R01 - Preventing Bullying, Intimidation, and Harassment
+• 7-180-R1, Preventing Bullying, Intimidation, and Harassment

-If any term, covenant, condition, or provision of this Agreement is held by a court of competent jurisdiction to be invalid, void, or unenforceable, the remainder of the provisions shall remain in full force and effect and shall in no way be affected, impaired, or invalidated.
+If any term, covenant, condition, or provision of this agreement is held by a court of competent jurisdiction to be invalid, void, or unenforceable, the remainder of the provisions shall remain in full force and effect and shall in no way be affected, impaired, or invalidated.